OpenEnergyPlatform/organisation/README.md

 ﻿<a href="http://openenergy-platform.org/"><img align="right" width="200" height="200" src="https://avatars2.githubusercontent.com/u/37101913?s=400&u=9b593cfdb6048a05ea6e72d333169a65e7c922be&v=4" alt="OpenEnergyPlatform"></a>

-# OpenEnergyPlatform - Organisation
+# Open Energy Family - Organisation

-This repository is created for discussions and decisions regarding the OpenEnergyPlatform (OEP).
+This repository is created for discussions and decisions regarding the Open Energy Family (OEF).
+OEF is a collection of various information and tools that help to "set energy data free".
-The OEP is currentlty and on the long-run under development.
-Access the OEP here: http://openenergy-platform.org/
+The OEF is currenlty and on the long-run under development.
+Access the webinterface that provides acccess to several OEF functionalities here: http://openenergy-platform.org/

 ## Projects
+Several individuals across projects contribute to the development of the Open Energy Family.
+These projects are:

 <a href="https://github.com/openego"><img src="https://reiner-lemoine-institut.de/wp-content/uploads/2015/08/Header.jpg" alt="Logo open_eGo" width="350px"></a>